-The UFV Student Union Board of Directors is composed of up to fourteen elected student representatives, four of which are paid executive positions, in addition to an appointed Board Chair and an optional Ex-Officio.
-The collective body acts as an oversight group for the Executives and Executive Director, and oversees the high-level direction of the Society.
-They meet once a month to review reports, and discuss and direct the long term plans that impact students.
+The UFV Student Union Board of Directors comprises up to 14 elected student representatives, 4 of which are paid executive positions, an appointed Board Chair, and an optional Ex-Officio.
+The collective body acts as an oversight group for the Executives and Executive Director and oversees the high-level direction of the Society.
+They meet once a month to review reports and discuss and direct the long-term plans that impact students.

 + Read Jayden's Bio!